-- financial year. - To contribute to the formulation of the academy's improvement plan, through consideration of financial priorities and proposals, including staffing and the development and maintenance of buildings and grounds. - To ensure the health and safety of students, staff, visitors and other users of the school facilities and to meet the requirements of all Health & Safety legislation. - To receive and make recommendations on the broad budget headings and areas of expenditure to be adopted each year, including the level and use of any contingency fund or balances, ensuring the compatibility of all such proposals with the development priorities set out in the development plan. - To liaise with and receive reports from the Teaching and Learning committee, as appropriate, and to make recommendations about the financial aspects of matters being considered by the committee. - To monitor and review expenditure on a regular basis and ensure compliance with the overall financial plan for the academy, and with the financial regulations of the ESFA, drawing any matters of concern to the attention of the Board of Trustees. - To monitor and review procedures for ensuring the effective implementation and operation of financial procedures, on a regular basis, including the implementation of bank account arrangements and, where appropriate, make recommendations for improvement. - To liaise with and receive reports from the Headteacher as appropriate, with regards to the running and financial viability of the Leisure Centre, to report to Business & Finance committee; and to receive reports from the LC user group. - To receive auditors' reports and to recommend to the Board of Trustees action as appropriate in response to audit findings. - To recommend to the Board of Trustees the appointment or reappointment of the auditors of the academy. - To incorporate the duties of the Audit Committee - To review teachers' pay progression and the salaries of the Headteacher and SLT on an annual basis as recommended by the Appraisal and Pay Committee. - To review and monitor the school's marketing strategy - To review policies as appropriate in accordance with recommended timescales.
+- To contribute to the formulation of the academy's improvement plan, through consideration of financial priorities and proposals, including staffing and the development and maintenance of buildings and grounds. - To ensure the health and safety of students, staff, visitors and other users of the school facilities and to meet the requirements of all Health & Safety legislation. - To receive and make recommendations on the broad budget headings and areas of expenditure to be adopted each year, including the level and use of any contingency fund or balances, ensuring the compatibility of all such proposals with the development priorities set out in the development plan. - To liaise with and receive reports from the Teaching and Learning committee, as appropriate, and to make recommendations about the financial aspects of matters being considered by the committee. - To monitor and review expenditure on a regular basis and ensure compliance with the overall financial plan for the academy, and with the financial regulations of the ESFA, drawing any matters of concern to the attention of the Board of Governors. - To monitor and review procedures for ensuring the effective implementation and operation of financial procedures, on a regular basis, including the implementation of bank account arrangements and, where appropriate, make recommendations for improvement. - To liaise with and receive reports from the Headteacher as appropriate, with regards to the running and financial viability of the Leisure Centre, to report to Business & Finance committee; and to receive reports from the LC user group. - To receive auditors' reports and to recommend to the Board of Governors action as appropriate in response to audit findings. - To recommend to the Board of Governors the appointment or reappointment of the auditors of the academy. - To incorporate the duties of the Audit Committee - To review teachers' pay progression and the salaries of the Headteacher and SLT on an annual basis as recommended by the Appraisal and Pay Committee. - To review and monitor the school's marketing strategy - To review policies as appropriate in accordance with recommended timescales.

-Attendance at meetings in the year was as follows:
+Attendance during the year at meetings was as follows:

 Trustee Meetings attended Out of a possible

+Gill Rennard 3 3

+James Millward 2 3

+Philip Eavis 2 3

+Kate Lovell 3 3

 Stuart Byrne 3 3

-Philip Eavis 3 3

 Lynne Elstob 3 3

-Kate Lovell 3 3

-James Millward 2 3
+John Parham 2 3

 Zena Pollard 3 3

-Gill Rennard 3 3

-John Parham 2 3